openvinotoolkit/openvino/tools/benchmark_tool/README.md

 The benchmarking application works with OpenVINO models in IR format (model.xml and model.bin) or ONNX format (model.onnx).
 You can use it with your own models or pre-trained ones.
 You can choose among both [public](@ref omz_models_group_public) and [Intel](@ref omz_models_group_intel) models from the Open Model Zoo, which you can download using [Model Downloader](@ref omz_tools_downloader).
 Before running the tool, make sure the model is either converted to the OpenVINO format, using Model Optimizer, or is in the ONNX format.

-To run benchmarking with default options on a model, use the following command.
+To run benchmarking with default options on a model, use the following command:

 ```
 benchmark_app -m model.xml